Milo123459/glitter/README.md

 4: you
 ```

-## **Glitter is like real glitter, its messy, doesn't come off and gets in your hair, just like this package**
+## **Glitter is like real glitter, it's messy, doesn't come off and gets in your hair, just like this package**
 **- Fionn**